 - priority two: timely and equitable access to diagnosis, treatment and care

-The National Advisory Committee for Heart Disease (NACHD) coordinates implementation of the Heart Disease Improvement Plan.
-The Committee aims to promote Scotland-wide collaboration, peer support and dissemination of best practice.
+The National Heart Disease Task Force oversees implementation of the Heart Disease Action Plan.
+The task force aims to promote Scotland-wide collaboration, peer support and dissemination of best practice.